 Electric Vehicle Battery Degradation

-As with most batteries, they degrade over time, and that is not any different with electric car batteries.
-Remaining battery life is something to consider when buying a used electric car and can generally be checked by running a diagnostic to see the distance the vehicle will get on a full charge.
+As with most batteries, they degrade over time, and that is not any different from electric car batteries.
+Remaining battery life is something to consider when buying a used electric car.
+It can generally be checked by running a diagnostic to see the distance the vehicle will get on a full charge.
 Battery degradation varies drastically based on many situations, so it is best to check the battery life on the used vehicle before purchasing.

 Technology Rapidly Changing

-The electric car technology is rapidly advancing year by year, with improving batteries, infotainment, and other features, sensors, software updates, etc. Electric cars are more susceptible to technology getting outdated more quickly, and many consumers want the latest and greatest.
+Electric car technology is rapidly advancing yearly, with improving batteries, infotainment, and other features, sensors, software updates, etc. Electric cars are more susceptible to technology becoming outdated quickly, and many consumers want the latest and greatest.